Releases @ TCC

 DeMarte succeeds Michael Summers, who became provost of the college’s Virginia Beach Campus in May 2009.

-Celebrating its 40th year, Tidewater Community College - the largest provider of higher education and workforce development services in Hampton Roads - enrolls over 40,000 students and has the second largest undergraduate student body in Virginia.
+Celebrating its 40th year, Tidewater Community College - the largest provider of higher education and Workforce Solutions services in Hampton Roads - enrolls over 40,000 students and has the second largest undergraduate student body in Virginia.
 The 15th highest associate-degree producer in the nation and the 35th largest community college, TCC is among the 20 fastest-growing large two-year institutions in the United States.
 Founded in 1968 as a part of the Virginia Community College System, the college serves the South Hampton Roads region with campuses in Chesapeake, Norfolk, Portsmouth and Virginia Beach as well as the TCC Jeanne and George Roper Performing Arts Center in Norfolk’s theater district, the Regional Automotive Center in Chesapeake, the Visual Arts Center in Olde Towne Portsmouth and the Advanced Technology Center in Virginia Beach.
 Forty-six percent of the region’s residents attending a college or university in Virginia last fall were enrolled at TCC.
 For more information, visit www.tcc.edu.